pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server interop command
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``server interop`` command get a the name of the interop namespace target WBEM server:
+The ``server interop`` command gets the name of the Interop namespace of the WBEM server of the :term:`current connection`.

+The result is displayed using :term:`Table output formats`.

+Example:

 .. code-block:: text